 Cooks Hill SLSC Receives Rescue Award

-For the second time this season, Cooks Hill SLSC has won the prestigious NSW Rescue of the Month award thanks to the efforts of Mark Doherty who rescued a father and his two children at Bar Beach in February.
+For the second time this season, Cooks Hill SLSC has won the prestigious National and NSW Rescue of the Month award thanks to the efforts of Mark Doherty who rescued a father and his two children at Bar Beach in February.

 On Sunday 12 February 2017 at around 5:30pm, the club’s Director of Lifesaving had finished duties with Patrol 1 and was upstairs in the clubhouse when members of the public informed Mark there were two children struggling in a rip at the southern end of the beach.